canton7/Simple.Migrations/README.md

 Version Providers
 -----------------

-SimpleMigrations aims to be as database-agnostic as possible.
+Simple.Migrations aims to be as database-agnostic as possible.
-However, there is one place where SimpleMigrations needs to talk to the database directly: the schema version table.
+However, there is one place where Simple.Migrations needs to talk to the database directly: the schema version table.
-SimpleMigrations uses a table inside of your database to track which version the database is at, i.e. which migration was most recently applied.
+Simple.Migrations uses a table inside of your database to track which version the database is at, i.e. which migration was most recently applied.
 In order to manipulate this, it needs to communicate with your database.
 It does this using version providers.